Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Flow Matching for Probabilistic Forecasting

 \textbf{Probabilistic forecasting framework.} Suppose that we are given a training set of $n$ trajectories, with each trajectory of length $m$, $S_n = \{(\mathbf{x}^{1:m})^{(i)} \}_{i=1,\dots,n}$, where $(\mathbf{x}^{1:m})^{(i)} = ((x^1)^{(i)}, \dots, (x^m)^{(i)})$, (with the $(x^l)^{(i)} \in \mathbb{R}^d$), coming from an underlying continuous-time dynamical system.
 For simplicity, we denote the trajectories as $\mathbf{x}^{1:m} = (x^1, \dots, x^m)$ unless there is a need to specify the corresponding $n$.
 The trajectories are observed at arbitrary time points $\mathbf{t}_{1:m} = (t_1, \dots, t_m)$ such that $x^i := x(t_i) \in \mathbb{R}^d$ and $(x(t))_{t \in [t_1, t_m]}$ are the observed states of the ground truth system.
 In practice, we may have access to only few trajectories, i.e., $n$ is small or even $n=1$, and the trajectories themselves may be observed at different time stamps.

-The goal of probabilistic forecasting is to predict the distribution of the upcoming $l$ elements given the first $k$ elements, where $m = l+k$:

-We propose to model each one-step predictive conditional distribution in Eq. (\ref{eq_joint}) via a probability density path.
-Instead of using score-based diffusion models to specify the path, we choose latent flow matching, a simpler method to train generative models.
-With flow matching, we directly work with probability paths, and we can simply avoid reasoning about diffusion processes altogether.
+The goal of probabilistic forecasting is to predict the distribution of the upcoming $l$ elements given the first $k$ elements, where $m = l+k$, i.e.: $q(x^{k+1}, \dots, x^{k+l} | x^1, \dots, x^k) = \prod_{i=1}^{l} q(x^{k+i} | x^1, \dots, x^{k+i-1})$.
+We propose to model each one-step predictive conditional distribution via a probability density path.
+Instead of using score-based diffusion models to specify the path, we choose flow matching, a simpler method to train generative models.
+With flow matching, we directly work with probability paths, and we can simply avoid reasoning about (forward) diffusion processes altogether.
+Moreover, we shall work in a latent space.

 \textbf{\bf Flow matching in latent space.} Let $z^\tau = \mathcal{E}(x^\tau)$ for $\tau = 1,\dots, m$, where $\mathcal{E}$ denotes a pre-trained encoder that maps from the data space to a lower dimensional latent space.
 Working in the latent space, our goal is to approximate the ground truth distribution $ q(z^{\tau} | x^1, \dots, x^{\tau-1})$ by the parametric distribution $p(z^\tau | z^{\tau-1})$, which can then be decoded as $x^\tau = \mathcal{D}(z^\tau)$.
 The latent dynamics can be modeled by an ODE: